rsnodgrass/hassio-addons/rs485-pool-controller/README.md

 #### Step 3 Details: Configuring the Pool Controller

 The configuration of the RS485 Pool Controller will take some time and technical skills, see [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController) for how to configure.
-By default, the port 9801 is exposed for the service API used for communicating with the RS385 bus, as well as ports 3000 (http) and 3001 (https) for the web UI.
-For example, http://hassio.local:30000/debug.html.

-In the "Config" JSON text box in the RS485 Pool Controller add-on page, copy and paste the JSON configuration for your pool equipment.
+You need to place the `nodejs-poolController.json` configuration file in the root of Home Assistant's config directory (e.g. `/config`).

 There is no input validation as the complex configuration is directly consumed by nodejs-poolController, thus you will have to look at the log file upon startup to debug and problems.
-See the [examples/] folder for several example configurations.
+See the [examples/] folder for example configurations.

+#### Web UI

+By default, ports 3000 (http) and 3001 (https) for the nodejs-poolController web UI.
+These are exposed as Home Assistant ingress ports, so no need for any router configuration to access the web UI.
+For example, http://hassio.local:3000/debug.html.

 ## Home Assistant Configuration